Thru-Hike the Transcaucasian Trail

 Despite the region’s disputed borders, flare-ups of conflict with the potential to affect the TCT trail corridor are rare.
 The trail does not go through any disputed areas, and in general, the security situation is stable.
 We encourage hikers to come discover the Caucasus beyond the often overly dire headlines.

-In the 7 years of working on the TCT, we have issued an evacuation warning for hikers only once.
-That response turned out to be overly cautious, but we will continue to stay carefully attuned to the situation and to share future warnings if necessary, just as we would do for any other trail condition hazards or natural disasters.
+In the 8 years of working on the TCT, we have issued evacuation advisories for hikers only twice.
+Both responses turned out to be overly cautious, but we will continue to stay carefully attuned to the situation and to share future warnings if necessary, just as we would do for any other trail condition hazards or natural disasters.
 However, it is important to keep in mind that these situations can change quickly, and it is always advisable to check any government travel warnings prior to travel.
 Ultimately, you are responsible for your own safety.

 Can I share the route and/or resources with others?